‘The Goldbergs’ Cast Reacts To The Death Of Jackson Odell

 The sudden death of Jackson Odell at age 20 has left his fans and former TV co-stars stunned and saddened.
 The actor and musician, best known for his recurring roles on ABC comedies The Goldbergs and Modern Family, was found dead at a residence in Tarzana, California, according to Variety.
 No cause of death has been released, but Odell’s family released a statement, describing the late actor as “a shining light and a brilliant, loving and talented soul” who had “so much more to share.”

-In what would be his most prolific TV role, Jackson Odell played Dana Caldwell’s (Natalie Alyn Lind ) older brother Ari Caldwell on The Goldbergs, a popular high school student who was friends with Erica and Lexie (Hayley Orrantia, AJ Michalka).
+In what would be his most prolific TV role, Jackson Odell played Dana Caldwell’s (Natalie Alyn Lind ) older brother, Ari Caldwell, on The Goldbergs, a popular high school student who was friends with Erica and Lexie (Hayley Orrantia, AJ Michalka).
 According to IMDB, Jackson appeared in eight episodes of the ’80s-set sitcom from 2013 to 2015, as well as two episodes of Modem Family, where he played the Dunphy/Delgado boys’ middle school classmate Ted Durkas.

 After Jackson Odell’s sudden death was announced, several of his former Goldbergs co-stars took to social media to post reaction to the tragic loss.

-Goldbergs star Sean Giambrone, who plays Adam Goldberg on the hit ABC series, posted his memories of his late friend Jackson Odell to Twitter, writing:
+Goldbergs star Sean Giambrone, who plays Adam Goldberg on the hit ABC series, posted his memories of his late friend Jackson Odell to Twitter.

 “I am so sad.
 Just saw him a few weeks ago and it was so good to see him.
 He talked about his music and his plans.
 So talented and one the sweetest most welcoming people I’ve ever met.
 I’m really going to miss that.
 My prayers and thoughts go out to his family.”